-Lilibeth makes her home with her father and her mother.
-Making beds, running errands and cleaning are her household duties.
+Lilibeth lives with her father and her mother.
+She is responsible for making beds, running errands and cleaning.
 Her father is employed as a laborer and her mother maintains the home.
 There are 3 children in the family.

 For fun, Lilibeth enjoys playing with dolls, playing ball games and playing group games.
 She attends church activities, Bible class and Vacation Bible School regularly and is in high school where her performance is average.

 Because of your sponsorship, Lilibeth will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Lilibeth lives on the plains of Las Palmas de Herrera, home to approximately 32,000 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The population is comprised of Mulatos and the most commonly spoken language is Spanish.

 The regional diet consists of rice.
 Common health problems in this area include malnutrition, parasites, dental decay, flu and anemia.
 Most adults in Las Palmas de Herrera are unemployed but some work as day laborers and earn the equivalent of $100 per month.
 This community needs proper sanitation, employment opportunities and affordable education.

 Your sponsorship allows the staff of Integral Development Heroes de la Fé to provide Lilibeth with Bible teaching, nutritious food, health and hygiene education, school supplies, reading and writing classes, vocational training and educational videos.
 Seventy percent of the children in this project do not attend school due to abject poverty.
 The center staff will provide meetings for the parents or guardians of Lilibeth.